superduper-io/superduper/CONTRIBUTING.md

 Hello! :wave:

-Thank you for considering contributing to `superduperdb`.
+Thank you for considering contributing to `superduper`.
 There are many ways to contribute, and they are not limited to writing code.
 We welcome all contributions such as:

 - bug reports
 - documentation improvements